HarGharTiranga data makes citizens vulnerable to 'geo-propaganda'

 Individuals’ details on website can be used to microtarget participants

-When analysed, the EXIF data of a common man Naresh Ganji's revealed more sensitive data even by pinpointing his house in Janachaitanya Colony of Hyderabad, along with the information that he is using Oppo mobile of model A31.
+When analysed, the EXIF data of a common man Naresh Ganji's photo with 20220815T071420304Z082674.jpg revealed more sensitive data even by pinpointing his house in Janachaitanya Colony of Hyderabad, along with the information that he is using Oppo mobile of model A31.

 The experts in the digital rights, and online privacy fields, expressed concern over the gathering of sensitive data by a website.
 They suspect that even if the EXIF data is now stripped off, the original data can be shared with their associated political parties, and marketing companies to run a campaign targeting a specific area, or even utilize the data to focus on specific people to get their work done.